 - & Much More

 Vocabulary cards, definitions, and questions from the lessons are provided to display.
 You can put these in a pocket chart, or have them out on the table while you are teaching a lesson.
-The definition cards have visual clues on them to support your first graders’ understanding.

 Printables are intended to be used to support instruction and provide students with hands on tools, posters, templates, and more that can help them understand whatever topic you are covering.